 Transition

 The AT Act has a new emphasis on Transition, which includes students transitioning from high school to post-secondary or work experiences as well as individuals in nursing facilities transitioning back into the community.
-The Connecticut Tech Act Project has some plans in the works to address the Assistive Technology needs for individuals who are transitioning.
-Check our website frequently for updates on our programs.

-State Plan
+AT Act State Plan

-You can read the Connecticut Tech Act Project's State Plan by following this link to the Ed.gov website: http://www.ed.gov/programs/atsg/state-plans/2006/
+You can read the Connecticut Tech Act Project’s State Plan by following this link to the Ed.gov website: https://www.ed.gov/programs/atsg/state-plans/2006/

 For more information on the Connecticut Tech Act Project programs and activities, feel free to contact us.
 Your feedback is always welcome!